2033 Women's Rugby World Cup

-The 2033 Rugby World Cup is scheduled to be the twelfth edition of the women's Rugby World Cup, to be held in the United States in 2033.
-This will be the second Women’s Rugby World Cup to be held in the Americas.
+The 2033 Women's Rugby World Cup is scheduled to be the twelfth edition of the women's Rugby World Cup.
+The tournament will be held in the United States.
+This will be the second Women's Rugby World Cup to be held in the Americas.
 The previous one was held in Canada in 2006 with New Zealand emerging as the champions.

 Host nation selection

 The United States was the only bidder for the tournament.
-The US was selected as the host nation on May 12, 2022.
+The US was announced as the host nation of the 2031 Men's Rugby World Cup and 2033 Women's Rugby World Cup on May 12, 2022.
+It is the second Women's Rugby World Cup to be held in North America, following Canada's hosting of the 2006 tournament.

 Development & preparations

 Candidate host cities

 A total of 24 cities throughout the United States have expressed interest in hosting matches.
 Atlanta, Austin, Baltimore, Birmingham, Boston, Charlotte, Chicago, Dallas, Denver, Houston, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New York City, Orlando, Philadelphia, Pittsburgh, Phoenix, San Diego, San Francisco, Seattle and Washington D.C. have all expressed interest.

+Qualifying

+Tournament hosts, the United States qualify automatically.